 The current website is partially compliant with the Web Content Accessibility Guidelines version 2.1AA standard.
 The elements we have identified for further development are listed below:

-Language: We do not offer the website in different languages as google translate can read the information on a website that is accessibly compliant.
-3.1.1
+Language: We do not offer this website in different languages as Google Translate can audio translate the information within this browser.
+Therefore this is accessibly compliant. -Regulation 3.1.1

 Language Used: Whilst every effort has been made to ensure that idioms and jargon have not been used, personal quotes in our news stories may still contain these due to the nature of our work. – Regulation 3.1.2

-If you wish to contact the Office of the Durham Police, Crime & Victims’ Commissioner or would like details in a different format such as larger print please contact us on –
+If you wish to contact the Office of the Durham Police and Crime Commissioner or would like details in a different format, such as larger, print please contact us on –

 Telephone: 0191 3752001

-Letter: Office of the PCVC, Durham Police Headquarters, Aykley Heads, Durham DH1 5TT
+Letter: Office of the PCC, Durham Police Headquarters, Aykley Heads, Durham DH1 5TT

 We will reply to your contact within 7 days.